Fakerallen/thingpark-iot-flow-js-driver/README.md

 function decodeUplink(input) {...}
 ```

-_Note:_ _this function is required in order for the driver to be valid_
+_Note:_ _this function is required in order for the driver to be valid_.

 The `input` is an object provided by the IoT Flow framework that is represented by the following json-schema: